Yumee-Dev/training/README.md

 # training
-Training repository for testing new technologies and features
+A training repository for testing new technologies and features